MustafeMohamoud1/myreactportfolio/README.md

 # myreactportfolio
-clone repo and use npm start to open react portfolio
+clone repo cd into my-react-app and use npm start in terminal to open react portfolio